Property assessment, municipal taxes and transfer tax

 - Professional version (on registration, for notaries, real estate agents, land surveyors, certified appraisers, lawyers or any other related professionnals)

 - Free public version (free, but under certain restrictions)

-Town of Brome Lake property tax accounts are payable in several installments each year.
-For the year 2017, the deadlines have already passed, the last payment being due on September 13, 2017.
-In 2018, the payment dates will be:
+Town of Brome Lake property tax accounts are payable in several instalments each year.
+In 2021, the payment dates will be:

 - On-line banking payment Online payment circular.pdf